-- Elizabeth Drive upgrade -east-west connection from the Northern Road at Luddenham through to Liverpool, with 14km from Badgerys Creek to the M7 upgrades and widened to service the Western Sydney International Airport and the Aerotropolis, noting contribution provisions for: - Elizabeth Drive Part 1-from the M7 to Edmondson Avenue - Elizabeth Drive Part 2-from Edmondson Avenue to Western Road - Elizabeth Drive Part 3 from Western Road to Badgerys Creek. - Fifteenth Avenue smart transit (FAST) corridor -to provide a direct rapid bus route between Liverpool and Bradfield City Centre and the Western Sydney International Airport.
-The FAST corridor connects at Cowpasture and Hoxton Park Roads (near the M7) through Austral and Rossmore and providing a landscaped parkway with public and active transport connections, noting contribution provisions for:

-- Fifteenth Avenue Part 1-Cowpasture Road to Kemps Creek - Fifteenth Avenue Part 2 Kemps Creek to Western Road. - Eastern Ring Road is proposed as the primary arterial road which will have a focus on freight traffic to service the Aerotropolis precincts. - Denham Court Road link to Leppington from Camden Valley Way to Campbelltown Road. - Edmondson Avenue Stage 1 link from Bringelly Road to Fifteenth Avenue.
+- Elizabeth Drive upgrade east-west connection from the Northern Road at Luddenham through to Liverpool, with 14km from Badgerys Creek to the M7 upgrades and widened to service the Western Sydney International Airport and the Aerotropolis, noting contribution provisions for: - Elizabeth Drive (West) between The Northern Road and Badgerys Creek; - Elizabeth Drive (East) between Badgerys Creek and Duff Road near the M7/M12 interchange; and - M12 delivered upgrades a 1.6 km section of Elizabeth drive at the M12-airport entrance, and a 2 km section east of Duff Road to the M7 incorporating the M7-M12 interchange. - Fifteenth Avenue smart transit (FAST) corridor -to provide a direct rapid bus route between Liverpool and Bradfield City Centre and the Western Sydney International Airport.
+The FAST corridor connects at Cowpasture and Hoxton Park Roads (near the M7) through Austral and Rossmore and providing a landscaped parkway with public and active transport connections, noting contribution provisions for: - Fifteenth Avenue Part 1-Cowpasture Road to Kemps Creek; and - Fifteenth Avenue Part 2 Kemps Creek to Western Road. - Eastern Ring Road is proposed as the primary arterial road which will have a focus on freight traffic to service the Aerotropolis precincts. - Denham Court Road link to Leppington from Camden Valley Way to Campbelltown Road. - Edmondson Avenue Stage 1 link from Bringelly Road to Fifteenth Avenue.